Amravati district

 Amravati district (Marathi pronunciation: [əmɾaːʋət̪iː]) is a district of Maharashtra state in central India.
 It is the administrative headquarter of Amravati division, which is one of the two divisions in Vidarbha (other being Nagpur), out of total 6 regions in state of Maharashtra.
+The district headquarters is Amravati.

 The district is situated between 20°32' and 21°46' north latitudes and 76°37' and 78°27' east longitudes.
 The district occupies an area of 12,235 km^{2}.
 The district has boundaries with Betul District of Madhya Pradesh state to the north, and with the Maharashtra districts of Nagpur to the northeast, Chhindwara district of Madhya Pradesh to the northeast Wardha to the east, Yavatmal to the south, Washim to the southwest, and Akola and Buldhana districts to the west.

 History

 In 1853, the present territory of Amravati district as a part of Berar Province was assigned to the British East India Company, following a treaty with the Nizam of Hyderabad.
 After the Company took over the administration of the province, it was divided into two districts.
 The present territory of the district became part of North Berar district, with headquarters at Buldhana.
 Later, the province was reconstituted and the territory of the present district became part of East Berar district, with headquarters at Amravati.
 In 1864, Yavatmal District (initially known as Southeast Berar district and later Wun district) was separated.
 In 1867, Ellichpur District was separated but in August 1905, when the whole province was reorganised into six districts, it was again merged into the district.
 In 1903, it became part of the newly constituted province of Central Provinces and Berar.
 In 1956, Amravati district became part of Bombay State and after its bifurcation in 1960, it became part of Maharashtra state.